questdb/questdb/README.md

 QuestDB is well suited for financial market data, application metrics, sensor data, real-time analytics, dashboards, and infrastructure monitoring.

-QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
-It is simple to correlate data from multiple sources using relational and time-series joins.
-We achieve high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
+QuestDB implements ANSI SQL with native time-series SQL semantics.
+These SQL semantics make it simple to correlate data from multiple sources using relational and time-series joins.
+We achieve high performance by adopting a column-oriented storage model, parallelized vector execution, SIMD instructions, and low-latency techniques.
 The entire codebase is built from the ground up in Java and C++, with no dependencies and zero garbage collection.

 <div align="center">
   <a href="https://demo.questdb.io">